CharanMadhala/GlobeNest/readme.md

     [53] 07.
 Starting with Authorization - protecting Edit/Delete router - from client-side -conditional rendering in show.ejs

     [54] 08.
 Starting with Authorization - protecting Edit/Delete router - from server-side - crating middlewares for checking onwer or not (isOwner) and using it in edit, update, delete listing routes - also converting validateListing and validateReview methods as middlewares

     [55] 09.
 Authorization for Reviews - serverside and client-side validation for review - only person who logged in will be able to create reviews - also added author property in reviews schema

+    [56] 10.
+Authorization for review deletion - only user who created can delete the review